A Complete Crash Course on Nonprofit Website Design

 - Resizes for mobile, tablet, laptop, and desktop screens.

-If you encounter an error, prioritize fixing it, and don’t hesitate to reach out to your website provider’s support team if the problem is more complicated than your team can handle.
-Serious issues such as security vulnerabilities should be prioritized as they can discourage visitors from engaging with your nonprofit as a whole.
+If you encounter an error on any interactive element, prioritize fixing it, and don’t hesitate to reach out to your website provider’s support team if the problem is more complicated than your team can handle.
+More serious issues such as security vulnerabilities should be prioritized over all others as they can discourage visitors from engaging with your nonprofit as a whole.

 About the Author: